Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 • Increase and scale your royalties ➡ ACoS <= Breakeven ACoS

-I may not have included all potential objectives, but I think you get the picture.
+I may not have included all potential objectives, but I think you get the picture and hopefully it will help you inform your Amazon Kindle Advertising Strategy.

 The key point is that if you have a certain objective in mind then you will have to be realistic with your ACoS targets.
 For example, you want to really rank for a keyword to ensure you are number #1 on the search results, then realistically your ACoS for that keyword will be higher than your breakeven ACoS.